 How to Use Turmeric for Hair

-An excellent way to apply turmeric to the hair is through a mask.
-“A great moisturizing DIY turmeric mask can easily be made by mixing equal parts olive oil and turmeric,” Engelman says.
+- Apply as a mask: “A great moisturizing DIY turmeric mask can easily be made by mixing equal parts olive oil and turmeric,” Engelman says.
 “You may also add a small amount of honey to make the mask more moisturizing.
-Apply the mask evenly and let it sit for fifteen to twenty minutes, allowing the ingredients to soak into the hair.
+Apply the mask evenly and let it sit for 15 to 20 minutes, allowing the ingredients to soak into the hair.
 Finally, rinse and cleanse your hair with your favorite shampoo and conditioner.”

-In addition to being applied topically, turmeric can be taken as a supplement, delivering hair and skin perks.
+- Take as a supplement: In addition to being applied topically, turmeric can be taken as a supplement, delivering hair and skin perks.
 “The best way to use turmeric for your hair is to take it internally so that it can be processed in your gut and have a systemic reduction of inflammation,” Gaunitz says.